-I am currently completing my PhD in Management & Organizations at the University of Michigan’s Stephen M. Ross School of Business, where I study how individuals and teams can more effectively learn, develop and perform in knowledge-rich work contexts.
+I recently completed my PhD in Management & Organizations at the University of Michigan’s Stephen M. Ross School of Business, where I study how individuals and teams can more effectively learn, develop and perform in knowledge-rich work contexts.
 Feel free to click the links above to learn more about my work, or to download my complete CV.

 - My research on vicarious learning was featured in a research profile video by the UM Center for Positive Organizations.

 - I had a short article recently featured in Inc. Magazine on how organizations can support learning from failures.